yaacov/tree-search-language/v6/README.md

 ##### Keywords
 ```
-and or not is null like between in
+and or not is null like ilike between in
 ```
 ##### Operators
 ```